ralphjsmit/filament/packages/schemas/docs/06-primes.md

     ->weight(FontWeight::Bold)
 ```

-<UtilityInjection set="primeComponents" version="4.x">As well as allowing a static value, the `weight()` method also accepts a function to dynamically calculate it.
+<UtilityInjection set="schemaComponents" version="4.x">As well as allowing a static value, the `weight()` method also accepts a function to dynamically calculate it.
 You can inject various utilities into the function as parameters.</UtilityInjection>

 <AutoScreenshot name="primes/text/bold" alt="Text entry in a bold font" version="4.x" />